MatinH2004/LS_Core_Curriculum/RB_120/RB129_Prep/written_assessment.md

 puts teddy.dog_name
 ```

-14. In the code above, we want to compare whether the two objects have the same name. `Line 11` currently returns `false`.
+14. In the code below, we want to compare whether the two objects have the same name. `Line 11` currently returns `false`.
 How could we return `true` on `line 11`?
 ```ruby
 class Person
   attr_reader :name